minetest-mods/better_commands/README.md

 Adds commands and syntax from a certain other voxel game (such as `/kill @e[type=mobs_mc:zombie, distance = 2..]`) to Minetest.
 For compatible command blocks, use my [Better Command Blocks](https://content.minetest.net/packages/ThePython/better_command_blocks/) mod.
 I'm basically copying them from a certain other voxel game (whose name will not be mentioned), hereafter referred to as ACOVG.
 I may eventually make a wiki to explain the differences.

 ### PLEASE help with bug reports and PR's
 This is kind of a huge project.
 ACOVG's commands are complicated.
-If you would like, you can also help translate it on Weblate.

 ## Current command list:
 * `/bc`\*: Allows players to run any command added by this mod even if its name matches the name of an existing command (for example, `/bc give @a default:dirt` or even `/bc bc /bc /bc bc give @a default:dirt`)